 Commercial cannabis activity - Under federal law, deductions for business expenses of a trade or business paid or incurred during the taxable year in conducting commercial cannabis activity are disallowed.
 California does not conform.
-California allows cannabis business licensed under California Medicinal and Adult-Use Cannabis Regulation and Safety Act (CA MAUCRSA) to claim these expenses.
+California allows cannabis business licensed under CA MAUCRSA to claim these expenses.
 Enter the amount of these expenses on line 3, column B.

-Limitation on deduction of business interest - Under federal law, every business, regardless of its form, is generally subject to a disallowance of a deduction for net interest expense in excess of 50% of the business's adjustable taxable income.
-California does not conform.
+Limitation on deduction of business interest - Under federal law, every business, regardless of its form, is generally subject to a disallowance of a deduction for net interest expense in excess of 30% of the business's adjustable taxable income.
+California law does not conform.
 Figure the difference between the amounts allowed using federal law and California law.
 Enter the difference on line 3, column B.

-Limitation on employer's deduction for fringe benefit expenses - Under federal law, deductions for entertainment expenses are disallowed; the current 50% limit on the deductibility of business meals is expanded to meals provided through an in-house cafeteria or otherwise on the premises of the employer; the 50% limitation does not apply to expenses for food or beverages provided by a restaurant that are paid or incurred after December 31, 2020, and before January 1, 2023; deductions for employee transportation fringe benefits (e.g., parking and mass transit) are denied; and no deduction is allowed for transportation expenses that are the equivalent of commuting for employees (e.g., between the employee's home and the workplace), except as provided for the safety of the employee.
+Limitation on employer's deduction for fringe benefit expenses - Under federal law, deductions for entertainment expenses are disallowed; the current 50% limit on the deductibility of business meals is expanded to meals provided through an in-house cafeteria or otherwise on the premises of the employer; deductions for employee transportation fringe benefits (e.g., parking and mass transit) are denied; and no deduction is allowed for transportation expenses that are the equivalent of commuting for employees (e.g., between the employee's home and the workplace), except as provided for the safety of the employee.
 California does not conform.
 Figure the difference between the amounts allowed using federal law and California law.
 Enter the difference on line 3, column B or column C.

 Limitation on wagering losses - Under federal law, all deductions for expenses incurred in carrying out wagering transactions, and not just gambling losses, are limited to the extent of gambling winnings.
-California does not conform.
+California law does not conform.
 Figure the difference between the amounts allowed using federal law and California law.
 Enter the difference on line 3, column B.

 Sexual harassment settlements - Under federal law, no deduction is allowed for any settlement, payout, or attorney fees related to sexual harassment or sexual abuse if such payments are subject to a nondisclosure agreement.
-California does not conform.
+California law does not conform.
 Enter the amount received and included in federal income on line 3, column B.

 Penalty assessed by professional sports league - California does not allow a business expense deduction for any fine or penalty paid or incurred by an owner of a professional sports franchise assessed or imposed by the professional sports league that includes that franchise.
-If the fine or penalty was deducted for federal purposes, enter this amount on line 3, column C.
+If the fine or penalty was deducted for federal purposes, enter this amount on line 3. column C.